smthemex/ComfyUI_StoryDiffusion/README.md

 Tips：

---Add dual character same frame function, usage method: (A and B) have lunch, A. B is the role name, and the middle and parentheses cannot be removed.
-The parentheses are the effective conditions!!!
+--Add dual character same frame function, usage method: [A] ..
+[B]..., A. B is the role name, The parentheses are the effective conditions!!!
 --Because the MS diffusion function was called, in order to use dual role same frame, it is necessary to add an encoder model (laion/CLIP ViT bigG-14 laion2B-39B-b160k, which cannot be replaced with others) and an ip adapet fine-tuning model (ms-adapter.bin, which cannot be replaced);
 --Optimize the loading of Lora's code, and when using accelerated Lora, trigger_words will no longer be added to the prompt list;
 --Playground v2.5 can be effective on txt2img, and there is no Playground v2.5 style Lora available when accelerated Lora can be used;